fibbojs/fibbo/docs/api/2d/classes/FSprite.md

 ## Description

-A simple sprite in FibboJS.
+A simple sprite in Fibbo.

 ## Example